-Figure 10.4.2.1-1: MCPTT group affiliation procedure
+Figure 10.3.3.1-1: MCPTT group affiliation procedure

 1. MCPTT client of the MCPTT user requests the MCPTT server to affiliate to an MCPTT group or a set of MCPTT groups.
-The MCPTT client shall provide the initiating user ID and the MCPTT group ID(s) being affiliated to.
+The MCPTT client shall provide the initiating MCPTT ID and the MCPTT group ID(s) being affiliated to.

 2a.
 MCPTT server checks if the group policy is locally cached.
 If the group policy is not locally cached on the MCPTT server then MCPTT server requests the group policy from the group management server.